DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - Genre: Fantasy (Magic) Roguelike

-- Every time you start a run, you are given a series of random questions.
+- Every time you start a run, you are given a series of random questions from a very LARGE pool of possible questions (Use data assets or something for this)
-	- These questions have a LARGE
+	- These questions have a LARGE list of possible responses
+	- Each response does something random (well, not entirely random.
+The response will have a general mood, and based on that mood,)

 ## 1. Three Creative Pillars